 Manufacturing Combustion; includes combustion of fuels in Industry and Construction, both in ETS and ESD

-• Ireland's latest projections (published in July 2020) show total emissions decreasing from the latest (2018) levels by 2% by 2030 under the With Existing Measures (WEM) scenario and by 23% under the With Additional Measures (WAM) scenario.
-The With Existing Measures scenario assumes that no additional policies and measures beyond those already in place by the end of 2018 (latest national GHG inventory), are implemented.
+• Ireland's latest projections (published in July 2020) show total emissions decreasing from the latest 2020 levels by up to 6% by 2030 under the With Existing Measures (WEM) scenario and by 25% under the With Additional Measures (WAM) scenario.
+The With Existing Measures scenario assumes that no additional policies and measures beyond those already in place by the end of 2018 (latest national GHG inventory when projections were estimated), are implemented.
 The With Additional Measures scenario assumes implementation of the With Existing Measures scenario in addition to implementation of planned government policies and measures adopted after the end of the 2018.
 Importantly, this includes Ireland’s 2019 Climate Action Plan.

 • Implementation of the With Additional Measures scenario (including the impact of the 2019 Climate Action Plan) is projected to save 79 Mt CO2 eq over the period 2021-2030 compared to the With Existing Measures scenario.
 This represents an average annual reduction of 2.9% over the period.

 • Ireland is projected to meet non-ETS EU targets over the period 2021 to 2030 under the With Additional Measures scenario.
 This assumes full implementation of the 2019 Climate Action Plan and the use of flexibilities in relation to land use, land use change and forestry.
 However, Ireland’s non-ETS emissions are projected to be only 2-4% below 2005 levels in 2020, compared to the EU target of 20%.